 - Lightly toasting the peppercorns: heat opens the flavors of spices, so this step allows for a deeper Szechuan flavor.

 How to make Szechuan pork

 - Heat the wok over medium/high heat.

 - Add the pork pieces and lightly cook until lightly seared or sauteed.
-Some pink parts might remain (image above).
+Some pink parts might remain.
 Transfer to a bowl and reserve.

-- Add the carrots and leek to the same wok (image below) and cook until lightly softened about 2 minutes.
+- Add the carrots and leek to the same wok and cook until lightly softened about 2 minutes.
 Transfer to a bowl and reserve.

-- Add garlic, ginger and rest of ingredients (except for rice) and cook until softened and soy sauce is somewhat reduced.
+- Add garlic, ginger, and the rest of the ingredients (except for rice) and cook until softened and soy sauce is somewhat reduced.